Kiezroy/NCL2025/Gym/Password Cracking/Mask (Medium).md

 Our analysts have obtained password dumps storing hacker passwords.
 After obtaining a few plaintext passwords, it appears that they are all in the format: `SKY-HQNT-` followed by 4 digits.
 Can you crack them?

+- Identify the hashes as MD5
+- Use hashcat with brute force enabled for digits

+Example:

 | User                                                                                                 | Password Ciphertext              | Answer |